KC-7/python-quiz/README.md

 ### Creating the Heroku app: 🌐 🖱

-- I depolyed the app to Heroku by doing the following:
+- I deployed the app to Heroku by doing the following:
     - XXXX
     - XXXX